TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/01.Unit-l/docs.md

 Plan icebreaker activity based on Course Café introductions (e.g. peer interview)

 *Activity 1.4: Comparing Models of Leadership*

-See Moodle for instructions.
-Let students know whether this will be a full lab activity, or whether they should start/complete their sketch note at home.
+<span style="color:red"> See Moodle for instructions.
+Let students know whether this will be a full lab activity, or whether they should start/complete their sketch note at home. </span>